ccxt/ccxt/CONTRIBUTING.md

 Most languages will not tolerate an attempt to access a non-existent key in an object.

+Therefore we have a family of `safe*` functions:

+- `safeInteger (object, key)`, `safeInteger2 (object, key1, key2)`
+- `safeFloat (object, key)`, `safeFloat2 (object, key1, key2)`
+- `safeString (object, key)`, `safeString2 (object, key1, key2)`
+- `safeValue (object, key)`, `safeValue2 (object, key1, key2)`

+The `safeValue` function is used for objects inside objects, arrays inside objects and boolean `true/false` values.

-Therefore we have a family of `safe*` functions, which check for the existence of the key in the object and properly return `undefined/None/null` values for JS/Python/PHP.
+The above safe-functions will check for the existence of the key in the object and will properly return `undefined/None/null` values for JS/Python/PHP.
+Each function also accepts the default value to be returned instead of `undefined/None/null` in the last argument.

 Alternatively, you could check for the key existence first...

 So, you have to change this: